 - Boil the rice a good long time before you intend to fry it you can fry freshly boiled rice, but the Nasi Goreng will be better if the boiled rice is allowed to cool.
 Two hours is a satisfactory interval.

-- Leaving the rice to cool overnight, however, gives less good results-the rice has time to go dry and stale.
+- Leaving the rice to cool overnight, however, gives less good results-the rice has time to go dry.
 An important point to note here is that rice for Nasi Goreng must be cooked with the least possible quantity of water this prevents it from becoming too soft.